 You could have blurry or lost vision in both eyes after having a stroke that has affected the part of the brain that controls vision.
 A stroke that involves your eye causes blurred or lost vision in only one eye.

-There are also other symptoms that accompany a stroke, such as weakness on one side of the body or the inability to communicate.
+Other symptoms accompany a stroke, such as weakness on one side of the body or the inability to communicate.

 Transient ischemic attack